CellMark Group Tax Strategy

 This strategy applies from the date of publication until it is superseded.
 References to “UK taxation” are to the taxes and duties set out in paragraph 15(1) of the Schedule which include Income Tax, Corporation Tax, PAYE, NIC, VAT, Insurance Premium Tax, and Stamp Duty Land Tax.
 References to “tax”, “taxes” or “taxation” are to UK taxation and to all corresponding worldwide taxes and similar duties in respect to which the Group has legal responsibilities.

-This tax strategy is applicable for all companies that are controlled by CMAB.
+This tax strategy is applicable to all companies that are controlled by CMAB.

 The tax strategy and our strategic objectives encompass a range of taxes including for example, corporate income tax, indirect taxes, employment taxes and similar levies applicable to the CellMark Group.